 6. Dine at Mercato Centrale

 Mercato Centrale, as you may have guessed, is the central market of Florence.
 It is a mix-mash of things from panino places to butchers and even beeswax.
-It is separated into two floors.
+The complex is two floors which are night and day in appearance!

 Sean’s Recommendation: I would personally eat downstairs at Da Nerbone since it is a quintessential part of eating in Florence.
 Then, go upstairs to grab your coffee and consider it for lunch the next day if you are in town.